Interpolations of monoidal categories and algebraic structures by invariant theory: Introduction

-Isomorphism classes of algebraic structures of type $((p_i,q_i))$ and dimension $d$ can be understood as $\GL_d(K)$-orbits in some affine space $U_d$.
-The ring of invariants $K[U_d]^{\GL_d(K)}$ arises naturally in this context, as its maximal ideals correspond to closed $\GL_d(K)$-orbits in $U_d$.
+Fixing the vector space $W=K^d$, the set of structure tensors $(x_i)$ can be considered as a point in the affine space $U_d = \bigoplus_i W^{p_i,q_i}$.
+However, this point is not uniquely defined by the isomorphism type of the structure $(W,(x_i))$.
+The group $\GL_d(K)$ acts on $U_d$, and two points in $U_d$ define isomorphic structures if and only if they are in the same $\GL_d(K)$-orbit.
+The ring of invariants $K[U_d]^{\GL_d(K)}$ arises naturally in this context, as the characters $K[U_d]^{\GL_d(K)}\to K$ are in one to one correspondence with closed $\GL_d(K)$-orbits in $U_d$.
 In \cite{meirUIR} a universal ring of invariants $\winf$ was introduced.
-This ring captures algebraic structures for different values of $d$ in the sense that for every $d$ there is an ideal $I_d\subseteq \winf$ such that $\winf/I_d\cong K[U_d]^{\GL_d(K)}$.
-The ring $\winf$ was shown moreover to have a richer structure of a rational PSH-algebra.
+This ring captures simultaneously algebraic structures for different values of $d$ in the sense that for every $d$ there is an ideal $I_d\subseteq \winf$ such that $\winf/I_d\cong K[U_d]^{\GL_d(K)}$.
+The ring $\winf$ was also shown to be a Hopf algebra with some additional structure (see Section 8 of \cite{meirUIR}).
 It is a polynomial algebra generated by the set $P$ of closed connected diagrams arising from the structure tensors.